Is PrEP right for you?

 To understand your options, the Start PrEP section provides a comprehensive guide covering all circumstances.

-For anyone with Medicare, a three for the price of one offer for PrEP is also available by mail order from a group of Australian pharmacies.
+For anyone with Medicare, discounted PrEP is also available by mail order from a group of Australian pharmacies.

 Whether you do or don’t have Medicare, prices start from around $20 per month when you import PrEP from an online pharmacy.

 If you can’t afford PrEP for any reason, free PrEP is available through assistance schemes.

-The Buy PrEP section includes information on all buying options, a price comparison chart, how to apply for free PrEP, and details on accessing the three for one offer anywhere in Australia.
+The Buy PrEP section includes information on all buying options, a price comparison chart, how to apply for free PrEP, and details on accessing discounted PrEP anywhere in Australia.

 If you'd like to know more about PrEP, support is available.